Virgilio Fossati: Career

 Fossati spent his entire career with Inter Milan.
 He played 97 times for the club and scored 4 goals.
 Throughout his career, Fossati served as Inter and Italy's captain and also the first Inter player to play with the Italy national team.
 On 15 May 1910, he scored in Italy's first official match, a 6–2 win over France.
-He later also coached Inter.
+He was also the first Player-coach for Inter from 1909 until 1915.

-Fossati's career was ended by World War I. He died on Christmas Day 1916 at Monfalcone during a battle between the Italian and Austrian armies.
+Fossati's career was ended by World War I. He died on 29 June 1916 near Monfalcone during the preparation of the Sixth Battle of the Isonzo between the Italian and Austrian armies.

 His brother Giuseppe (born 1894) played 43 matches in three years with Inter.